 - Once your dough has risen, cut into two halves.
 Working with one half at a time, roll into a roughly 13″ x 9″ rectangle.
 Cut into nine 1 1/2″ strips along the width, so you will have nine 9″ long strips, each about 1 1/2 inch wide.

-- Preheat oven to 350.
-Add 2 tbsp of water to remaining egg and whisk to create an egg wash.
+- Add 2 tbsp of water to remaining egg and whisk to create an egg wash.
 Brush egg wash over rolls and bake for 20 minutes or until golden.
 When done, remove rolls from the muffin tins and let cool on a cooling rack.